evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55/specifications.md

 ---
 title: Audi e-tron 55 specifications
 linktitle: Specifications
-description: See below for full specifications for Audi e-tron 55
+description: EVKX.net gives you the full specifications for Audi e-tron 55.
 weight: 30
 ---
 [![Audi e-tron 55](https://media.evkx.net/multimedia/models/audi/e-tron/e-tron_55/main_1_st.jpg)](../)
 EVKX.net seeks to have the most complete specifications for Audi e-tron 55.
-Click on image above for full article, visit the image gallery for Audi e-tron 55, visit the chargeinfo for Audi e-tron 55 with chargecurve, vistid extended range info.
+Click on image above for [full article](../), visit the [image gallery](../gallery/) for high-res images of Audi e-tron 55, visit the [chargeinfo]( for Audi e-tron 55 with chargecurve, vistid extended range info.

 ## Performance